vserova/book/pages/ch_config.md

 -   Shows the path for the generated solution file.

 -   Gives the option to save the configuration parameters.
-Once saved, the same parameters can be loaded again from the [Configuration tab](#configuration-tab).
+Once saved, the same parameters can be loaded again from the [Configuration tab](#ch-config.Configuration-tab).

 -   Gives the option to start over and create a new set of configuration parameters.

 -   Gives the option to close the tool, via the Finish button.
 Closing the tool will return you to the configuration process, which will continue based on the parameters set in the configuration GUI.

+<a name="ch-config.Use-the-Toolkit"></a>

 ### Use the Toolkit

 After choosing a build scope, configuring, and building the Toolkit, you can now use it.
 The Toolkit itself includes useful applications, demo programs, and sample code – in addition to the libraries you can use from your own applications.
 You can also build a suite of test applications and/or sample applications if desired.

+<a name="ch-config.Supported-Platforms"></a>

 ### Supported Platforms